 Article Overview: A new variant of SARS-CoV-2, the virus that causes COVID-19, is spreading fast in parts of the UK.
 Read how this new variant can affect you.
 Read Article

 The novel Coronavirus (SARS-CoV-2), the virus that has claimed millions of lives worldwide in just a year, is said to have undergone a lot of mutations since it first emerged.
-Since the last few weeks, the UK (United Kingdom) is facing a rapid increase in COVID-19 cases, especially in South East E...
+This made scientists conduct extensive epidemiological and virological analyses.
+These investigations and studies of the vir...
 Read Article

-Article Overview: This article includes the various vaccines and medicines under trial to prevent and treat COVID-19.
+Article Overview: This article includes the various vaccines and medicines in use to prevent and treat COVID-19.
 Also, read about the preventive tips.
 Read Article

 Most Popular Articles